-A review of the business of the Group during the year under review and a discussion on the Group's future business development are set out in the section headed "Chairman's Statement" on pages 4 to 8 and in the section headed "Management Discussion and Analysis" on pages 9 to 20 of this report.
+A review of the business of the Group during the year under review and a discussion on the Group's future business development are set out in the Chairman's Statement on pages 4 to 9 and the Management Discussion and Analysis on pages 10 to 20 of this annual report.

-Principal risks and uncertainties that the Group may be facing are set out in the section headed "Management Discussion and Analysis" on page 18 of this report.
-The financial risk management objectives and policies of the Group are provided in note 30 to the financial statements on pages 128 to 136 of this report.
+Principal risks and uncertainties that the Group may be facing are set out in the section of the Management Discussion and Analysis on page 19 of this annual report.
+The financial risk management objectives and policies of the Group are provided in note 28 to the financial statements on pages 127 to 134 of this annual report.

-An analysis of the Group's performance during the year under review using financial key performance indicators is provided in the section headed "Management Discussion and Analysis" on page 15 of this report.
+An analysis of the Group's performance during the year under review using financial key performance indicators is provided in the section of the Management Discussion and Analysis on page 16 of this annual report.

-Discussion on the Group's environmental policy and compliance with the relevant laws and regulations that have a significant impact on the Company are set out in the section headed "Management Discussion and Analysis" on pages 19 and 20 of this report.
+Discussion on the Group's environmental policy and compliance with the relevant laws and regulations that have a significant impact on the Company is set out in the section of the Management Discussion and Analysis on page 20 of this annual report.

-The Company's key relationships with its employees, customers and suppliers and business associates that have a significant impact on the Company and on which the Company's success depends are provided in the section headed "Management Discussion and Analysis" on pages 19 to 20, in the section headed "Report of the Directors" on page 40, in the section headed "Corporate Governance Report" on page 55 and in note 2(I) to the financial statements on page 87 of this report.
+The Company's key relationships with its employees, customers and suppliers and business associates that have a significant impact on the Company and on which the Company's success depends are provided in the section of the Management Discussion and Analysis on pages 19 to 20, the section of this report on page 40, the section of the Corporate Governance Report on page 56 and note 2(I) to the financial statements on pages 85 to 86 of this annual report.